mdom/dategrep/README.md

 the section in square brackets and continues until the next section begins.
 Section names are not case sensitive.
 Empty lines and lines with comments are skipped.
-Comments are started with a hash character. dategrep recognizes only one sections: Under _formats_ you can list additional named formats.
+Comments are started with a hash character. dategrep recognizes only one sections: Under _formats_ you can list additional formats.

 Example: